The Hard Questions

 Above the floor, every person receives the Horizon — an equal annual discretionary allocation — and uses it however they choose, shaped only by the same resource footprint everyone shares.
 Six months hiking through restored wilderness.
 A season racing ethanol cars.
 A year learning to build furniture.
 A quiet life raising children on a homestead.
 The choice is yours.

 Homes are made individually expressive through decoration and cultural aesthetic.
-Four living models are supported: dense city, village cluster, distributed homestead, and fully off-grid — including communities that choose to live without modern technology.
+Multiple living models are supported: dense city, village cluster, distributed homestead, and fully off-grid — including communities that choose to live without modern technology.
 Nobody is forced into a model that does not fit them.

 The floor is the same.
 What you build on it is yours.